-Animation tools are growing in popularity, and there are also quite a few quality Doodly alternatives available as well, but Doodly is generally considered the market leader.
+Animation tools are growing in popularity, and there are also quite a few quality Doodly alternatives available, but Doodly is generally considered the market leader.

 Final thoughts on YouTube automation

 This can be a great passive income stream as it doesn’t require much active work once you have everything set up correctly.
-As you can see, with some planning and preparation, it’s not difficult to get started with YouTube automation.
+As you can see, with some planning and preparation, it’s not difficult to start with YouTube automation.

-If you want to DIY it in the beginning, there are a number of software options available that can help you with various aspects of the process, from video editing to keywording and everything in between.
+Suppose you want to DIY it in the beginning.
+In that case, several software options can help you with various aspects of the process, from video editing to keywording and everything in between.

-Just be sure to do your research and plan everything out carefully before getting started.
-With a little bit of effort, you can soon start seeing some great results from your automated YouTube channel.
+Just be sure to research and plan everything out carefully before getting started.
+With a little effort, you can soon start seeing great results from your automated YouTube channel.

 A video listicle is a type of online video that combines the format of a listicle (a list-based article) with the format of a video.
 They are usually presented as a countdown or top 10 list and can be about any topic.
 Video listicles are popular because they are easy to consume and often funny or entertaining.

 It is against YouTube’s policies to artificially inflate metrics like views, subscribers, comments, watch time, or video likes.
-Not only can this cause your channel to be deleted, but these tactics provide absolutely no benefit to growing your channel, in fact, these will most likely cause your channel to stagnate due to how the YouTube algorithm recommends content.
+Not only can this cause your channel to be deleted, but these tactics provide no benefit to growing your channel; these will most likely cause your channel to stagnate due to how the YouTube algorithm recommends content.

 Yes, YouTube can detect fake views.
 Not only that, but YouTube will also penalize your channel if they catch you buying fake views.
 This can result in a loss of monetization, strikes against your channel, and even deletion.